Saturday 6 June 2026 — Our Lady & St. James, Bangor

-Regular weekly schedule — see bulletin for Easter season variations
+Regular weekly schedule — see bulletin for variations on feast days

-Easter season times may vary — please see the bulletin below.
+Times may vary on feast days — please check the bulletin below.

 | Date | Observance | Details |